US Expat Tax Amnesty Program

 US Expat Tax Amnesty using the Streamlined Procedure

 As the wise Benjamin Franklin once said, “…but in this world, nothing can be said to be certain, except death and taxes.”
+But it’s not as intimidating as one may think; let us tell you about the US expat tax amnesty program.

 Unfortunately, taxes are a part of our lives.
 Even if you are a US citizen living abroad, you cannot escape the tax obligation of reporting your worldwide income every year.

-As usual, on April 15th taxpayers must submit whatever info and payment they owe to the IRS.
+As usual, on April 15th, taxpayers must submit whatever info and payment they owe to the IRS.
 This is even true if you are an American abroad.
 If you just need to file, you have until June 15th to get that done.

-If you are a US expat and meet the requirements of filing/paying US taxes, BUT forgot or didn’t know you have to file your US tax returns and FBAR annually, you can use something special.
+If you are a US expat and meet the requirements of filing/paying US taxes BUT forgot or didn’t know you have to file your US tax returns and FBAR annually, you can use something special.
 It’s an expat tax amnesty program called the Streamlined Procedure.
 This allows you to avoid tax evasion even in a great way.

 US Expat Tax Amnesty 101

 We want nothing better than to make the US tax process as simple and affordable for you as possible.
 Let’s stop you from accumulating unnecessary tax liabilities.
-Dealing with all that, plus foreign bank stuff is our thing.
+Dealing with all that, plus foreign bank stuff, is our thing.

 What to Expect Beforehand